yohman/21W-UP206A/Weeks/Week04/readme.md

 * **Concerns**: There should be a lot to be concerned about at this phase of the project.
 List those concerns and classify them as "Major concerns" and/or "Minor concerns."

 ### Individual Assignment
-Participate in the Humanitarian Mapathon, and do *at least* one of the following:

-* Digitize 100 buildings
-* Participate in one of the workshops
 * Listen to Ben Welsh's closing keynote

 Submit a short paragraph on what you did at the mapathon, and provide your thoughts in a GitHub markdown file on your repo titled "week4_individual_assignment"